Financial Services · Backup & Disaster Recovery

 APRA CPS 230 Documentation

-Compliance documentation demonstrating business continuity readiness, recovery capabilities, and resilience measures aligned to APRA operational resilience requirements.
+Compliance documentation demonstrating business continuity readiness, recovery capabilities, and resilience measures aligned to APRA operational resilience requirements — including the 72-hour ransomware reporting rule under the Cyber Security Act 2024.
+Audit-Ready

 24/7 Monitoring & Alerting

-Continuous monitoring of backup integrity, storage status, and recovery readiness with real-time alerting of any issues detected.
+Continuous monitoring of backup integrity, storage status, and recovery readiness with real-time alerting on any failures detected — so issues are caught and resolved before a disaster turns incomplete backups into permanent data loss.
+24/7 Continuous

 We Serve